pycountry/pycountry/README.rst

 Currencies (ISO 4217)
 ---------------------

+Access currency infromation based on ISO 4217, including currency names and codes.
 The currencies database is, again, similar to the ones before:

 .. code:: pycon